Allen Stroud

 Allen James Stroud (born 1976/1977) is a researcher and university lecturer at Coventry University.
 He is currently leading the Creative Futures project, a funded research partnership between Coventry University and the Defence Science and Technology Laboratory (DSTL).
 Previously, he was Course Leader for the BA Media (Hons) Top Up and BA (Hons) Media and Communications.
 Before that, he was the course leader for Film and Television Production and the Creative Writing for Publication degrees at Bucks New University.
 Up until the end of 2019, he was the editor of the British Fantasy Society Journal.
 He also composes instrumental music; however, Stroud is best known for his sci-fi fantasy novels and video game writing.
 He was the 2017 2018, 2021 and 2023 chair of Fantasycon, the annual convention of the British Fantasy Society, which hosts the British Fantasy Awards.

-In June 2019, Allen Stroud became Chair of the British Science Fiction Association, taking over from Donna Bond.
+From June 2019 until June 2025, Allen Stroud was Chair of the British Science Fiction Association, he succeeded Donna Bond and was followed in the role by Stewart Hotston.
 He was the guest of honour at Novacon 53.